Public or Private Lenders for Abroad Education Loan?

 If you have gone through our Loanflix episodes and articles on collateral education loans, you may know by now that a co-applicant is extremely crucial to the collateral education loan application process.
 For secured education loans, public banks are the best bet.
 However, many applicants are unaware of the eligibility criteria for a co-applicant in a public bank and a private bank/NBFC.

-There are some common myths that loom around that public banks do not accept people who are retired, are farmers, have a weak income profile, and those without relevant income proofs as co-applicants, which is not true.
+Some common myths loom around that public banks do not accept people who are retired, are farmers, have a weak income profile, and those without relevant income proofs as co-applicants, which is not true.
 Public banks do accept co-applicants with such profiles.
 But Private banks and NBFCs do not do so.

 Wondering what international lenders are?
 Well, international lenders do not necessitate co-applicant altogether.
 One main reason for students choosing international lenders for education loans is that these lenders do not need co-applicant.